bwfiq/aws-scripts/README.md

 - Deletes all resources with the tag 'automatically-deployed-by-bwfiq-scripts'

 *deploy-new-ec2-static-site.sh*
+CLI Arguments:
+- -y or -n skips the confirmation prompt for cleaning up before running the script What it does:
 - Generates a new key pair and imports it to AWS
 - Provisions a new security group allowing SSH, HTTP, and HTTPS ingress
 - Provisions a new EC2 instance with the set Params